In this article we thought we would outline the real pros and cons of a reverse mortgage.

 3. 100% Tax Free

-The money from a reverse mortgage – regardless of how you choose to receive it – is tax-free since it is technically a loan and not income.
+The money you receive – regardless of how you choose to receive it – is tax-free since it is technically a loan and not income.

-Unlike pension withdrawals or other forms of retirement funds, a reverse mortgage is not taxed at all.
+Unlike pension withdrawals or other forms of retirement funds, it is not taxed at all.
 Not one penny.

 4. No Re-Payments Required

-The whole purpose of a reverse mortgage is financial freedom – not loading you with more debts that you need to worry about paying!
+The whole purpose of this loan is financial freedom – not loading you with more debts that you need to worry about paying!